 Phonics helps children:

-- Break down unfamiliar words into smaller, more manageable parts
+- Sound out words by breaking down unfamiliar words into smaller, more manageable parts

 - Recognize patterns in words